JellyTheTitan/Frustratingly-Hard-Game/README.md

 A game made with Python.
 Very hard... tread if you dare.

 # How to Play
 You are a red square.
-You need to guide it to a big cyan portal.
+Using either [W][A][S][D] or the arrow keys, you need to guide it to a big cyan portal.
 There are just two levels you need to complete.
 Beat those and you get an award.

 # How to Mod
 FHG is designed to be very easy to mod.
-Yuo can add your own custom levels and splash texts (probably the most fun part).
+You can add your own custom levels and splash texts (probably the most fun part).

 Read on for a tutorial.